Seventh Wildcat from 2014-15 roster earns selection to an NBA squad

 In addition to his Naismith National Coach of the Year honors in 1996, Calipari was a Naismith Coach of the Year finalist in 1994 and 1995.
 He was the USBWA District I Coach of the Year in 1993.

 Calipari left UMass in June of 1996 to become executive vice president of basketball operations and head coach of the New Jersey Nets.
 He led the Nets to a second-place finish in the NBA’s Atlantic Division and the playoffs in 1998, ending a five-year postseason drought for the franchise.
 The Nets’ 17-game turnaround from the previous year was the best that season in the NBA.

-Calipari began his coaching career at Kansas as a volunteer assistant under Ted Owens.
+Calipari, who is on the board of directors for the NABC, began his coaching career at Kansas as a volunteer assistant under Ted Owens.
 In 1983, he was hired as the recruiting coordinator at the University of Vermont, but he was swayed back to the nation’s heartland when Brown was hired as head coach at KU.
 He spent three seasons at Kansas (1982-85) before another three-year stint as an assistant coach to Paul Evans at Pittsburgh (1985-88).

 Head Coaching Record

 *-season includes games later vacated due to NCAA sanctions; actual on-court records were 35-2 in 1995-96 and 38-2 in 2007-08.
 NCAA Tournament appearances were also vacated in 1996 and 2008.
-Actual on-court won-lost record overall is 547-154 for a .780 winning percentage.
+Actual on-court won-lost record overall is 635-178 for a .781 winning percentage.